saullocastro/desicos/README.rst

 DESICOS
 =======

-Tools developed in the context of the European Project DESICOS (https://cordis.europa.eu/project/id/282522).
+Tools developed in the context of the 7th European Framework Project DESICOS (https://cordis.europa.eu/project/id/282522).

 Documentation